pawamoy/django-appsettings/docs/usage.rst

         print(setting.api['server'])  # 'localhost'
         print(setting.api['port'])  # 42

-As you can see, value of nested setting is represented as a dictionary with values of all the subsettings included.
+As you can see, value of nested dict setting is represented as a dictionary with values of all the subsettings included.
 If you define other items in the dictionary corresponding to nested setting, those other items are ignored.